 I also recommend consulting with a skin health professional to create a homecare routine.
 In order for most lightening formulas to work effectively, they require time and consistent use.
 I typically recommend brightening formulas containing a combination of antioxidants, vitamin C, alpha hydroxyl acids, potassium iodide, and safe retinols.
 Daily SPF use is also important to prevent pigmentation concerns from worsening.

-One of the most effective techniques I use at The Integrative Health Institute in the treatment of scarring is AHA/BHA Combination Therapy.
+One of the most effective techniques I use at Connected Health & Skin in the treatment of scarring is AHA/BHA Combination Therapy.
 A formulation containing lactic acid, salicylic acid and licorice extract is applied to the scar to soften or loosen scar tissue (protein fibers), promote scar tissues (protein fibers) in an orderly orientation (normalizing proteins) and promote even distribution of the scar tissue (collagen) relative to the surrounding skin level.
 This professional treatment can be repeatedly performed after 15 days or longer until a desirable improvement is achieved.
 It is predicted that a maximum improvement can be reached with up to six treatments (three months or longer), after which the degree of further improvement would level off.
 This technique is a fast process, and usually, a significant improvement can be observed after only one treatment and aftercare within 15 days.
 The success rate is high for this technique, and a degree of scar improvement varies depending upon the original scar condition (size, depth, etc.) Since this technique promotes re-orientation and re-distribution of the scar tissue in a natural or non-aggressive way, the chance of scar regeneration or recurrence is low and has not yet been observed.
 This technique can be used together with medical microneedling for enhanced results

 To learn more about how to we can reduce the appearance of scars that are bothering you contact me to book a free 15 minute consultation.
 During that consult we will discuss where you are at, where you want to get to and how we can work together to help you achieve your goals.